Superboy: Legion of Super-Heroes Volume 3 (1986–1987)

 Following the erasure of Superboy's history in Crisis on Infinite Earths, another version of Clark Kent was created in order to salvage the Legion's timeline.
 This version was created by the villain Time Trapper in a "pocket universe" that contained only a version of the planets Earth and Krypton.
 Whenever the Legionnaires traveled back in time, they were re-routed and traveled to the 20th century of the pocket universe; from birth until Crisis on Infinite Earths, Superboy's life was similar to the life of the original Clark Kent.
 When the universe-destroying Crisis struck, Superboy lacked the power to save his Earth, but the Time Trapper agreed to do so, provided that Kal-El helped him capture the Legion, and Superboy reluctantly agreed.
-After a battle with the New Earth Superman, Superboy realized he could not turn on his friends and instead helped the Legionnaires defeat the Trapper.
-Ultimately, Superboy saved his Earth at the cost of his life.
-His dying act was to return the Legion to their century (and Earth), where he was buried.
+After a battle with the New Earth Superman, Superboy realized he could not turn on his friends and instead helped the Legionnaires defeat the Time Trapper.
+Ultimately, Superboy saves his Earth at the cost of his life.
+His dying act is to return the Legion to their century and Earth, where he is buried.

 This Superboy first appeared in issue #23 and died in issue #38.
 After his death, his grieving parents revealed to the world that their son had been Superboy.